Muszeb/ENQUIRE/README.md

 </details>

 <details><summary> POSSIBLE SOURCES OF ERRORS </summary>

+- Test the command `which apptainer`: if `apptainer` location is not in your `PATH` variable, you need to invoke it by specifying its path, that is doing `/path/to/apptainer run /path/to/ENQUIRE.sif ...` instead of `./path/to/ENQUIRE.sif ...`

 - Test the command `awk '/MemAvailable/ {print $2}' /proc/meminfo` on your command line: this is the way ENQUIRE checks the available RAM on Linux systems, in order to avoid overflows.
 Make sure `awk` is installed on your system.
 If you witness a non-awk related issue, contact us with information on your system and possible solutions to alternatively track the available memory on your OS.